Pink Weigela Shrub

 - Latin Name- Weigela Florida Pink Hardy Planting Zone- 4-8 Mature Height- 6-8 ft Width- 48 inches Sun or Shade- Full Sun

 Below are the available bulk discount rates for each individual item when you purchase a certain amount

 Pink Weigelia - Weigela Florida

 The Pink Weigelia delivers a graceful cottage, rustic presence to any landscape.
 Whether you want to welcome visitors to a beautifully lined driveway or edge of a romantic garden, this hot pink beauty will provide an explosion of color with stunning bell-shaped flowers.

-The Pink Weigelia is an old-fashioned beauty which starts blooming in late spring and continues through the summer months and into autumn.
-It's basically a hassle-free kind of shrub which requires little maintenance and zero deadheading.
-In addition, it is a deer-resistant shrub and attracts instead, the delicate hummingbird and a variety of butterflies.
+The Pink Weigelia is an old beauty which starts blooming in late spring and continues through the summer months and into autumn.
+It's a hassle-free kind of shrub which requires little maintenance and zero deadheading.
+Also, it is a deer-resistant shrub and attracts instead, the delicate hummingbird and a variety of butterflies.

 The shrub in tree form can reach heights of six to nine feet, with a canopy spread of the same.
 The plant prefers partial to full sun and thrives in moist, well-drained soil.
-Experts recommend an organic year-round mulch to preserve moisture.
+Experts recommend a year-round organic mulch to preserve moisture.
 Pink Weigelia should be planted about 10 feet apart to allow for the best spread.
 Dwarf varieties may be planted closer together.
-The Pink Weigelia is widely tolerant of growing conditions, as long as the simple sun and soil preferences are followed.
+The Pink Weigelia is widely tolerant of growing conditions, as long as the bright sun and soil preferences are followed.

 Even the shrub's oval leaves are quite impressive, and depending on the variety, the colors can vary.
 Pink Weigelia typically features green foliage edged with creamy white but can also offer flashy foliage in shades of gold, green, white, and rose for a season-long, head-turning spectacle.